 There are no admission requirements beyond admission to Appalachian State University.

-- This degree was established in the Walker College of Business in 1972 and has demonstrated a remarkable reputation for producing graduates who assume key leadership positions in their organizations and make valuable contributions to their communities’ health care delivery systems.
-Since 2010-11, the program has been housed in the Beaver College of Health Sciences.
+- This degree has a strong reputation for producing graduates who assume key leadership positions in their organizations and make valuable contributions to their communities’ health care delivery systems.

 - Students gain significant work experience through a required internship in the health care industry.
 This often leads to permanent employment at the host site or at other sites through contacts made during the internship.